 About Marshall Tree Service and Landscaping

 If you are looking for tree care services in the South Florida region to protect your trees during hurricane season, Marshall’s Tree Services should be your one-stop destination.
 Our services include tree removal, pruning, installation, landscaping, and pest control services.
-You can call at (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree and landscaping services.
-You can also reach us via email at email@example.com or by filling out our contact form.
+You can call (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree service and landscaping.
+You can also reach us via email at firstname.lastname@example.org or by filling out our contact form.